 Preserve speaker labels, dates, headers, and message order where available.

-participant ledger . breach log . harm chain . what they held . severity . forensic summary
+participant ledger . breach log . harm chain . what they held . forensic summary

 Kalief Findings